PoBO: A Polynomial Bounding Method for Chance-Constrained Yield-Aware Optimization of Photonic ICs: Numerical Results

 In this section, we validate the proposed PoBO framework via the synthetic example and two realistic photonic IC examples from~\cite{cui2020chance}.
 The polynomial optimization is solved via GloptiPoly 3~\cite{henrion2009gloptipoly}, which is a global optimization solver based on hierarchical semidefinite programming.
 Our codes are implemented in MATLAB and run on a computer with a 2.3 GHz CPU and 16 GB memory.

-\textbf{Baseline Methods.} We choose the moment-bounding chance-constraint optimization~\cite{cui2020chance} as the baseline for comparison.
-On the photonic IC benchmarks, we further compare our with the Bayesian yield optimization (BYO) method~\cite{wang2017efficient}, a recent state-of-the-art yield optimization approach.
+\textbf{Baseline Methods.} We choose the moment-bounding chance-constrained optimization~\cite{cui2020chance} as the baseline for comparison.
+On the photonic IC benchmarks, we further compare our method with the Bayesian yield optimization (BYO) method~\cite{wang2017efficient}, a recent state-of-the-art yield optimization approach.

 \textbf{Gap of chance constraints.} We modify the indicator function~\eqref{eq:indicator} to define an indicator function ${I_i}(\mat{x},\vecpar)$ for each individual design constraint in yield definition: